richardanaya/c-to-webassembly/README.md

 brew link --force llvm
 ```

-Now you should be ready to build
+Now you should be ready to build any example by going into their directory and running

 ```
 make